joh4nd/geospatial-python-containerized/README.md

 # Geospatial Raster and Vector Data

-I containerized the setup https://carpentries-incubator.github.io/geospatial-python/index.html for the Carpentries Incubator lesson about working with geospatial data in Jupyter Labs.
+I containerized the setup https://carpentries-incubator.github.io/geospatial-python/index.html for the Carpentries Incubator lesson for working with geospatial data in Jupyter Labs.
+Docker and bash are required.

-The Jupyterlab instance must be opened using the URL returned having run the docker commands in bash.

-## Prerequisites
-- docker
-- bash
+Access the Geospatial Jupyterlab on http://127.0.0.1:8888/ in your browser.
+You may have to enter the token at the bottom of `$ docker logs geospatial-lab`.